criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ## About the repo

 <div align="justify">
-The initial aim was solving tasks on my own (got the invitation, anyway) just for the enjoyment itself, but it turned into a fun opportunity to play around with JUnit test framework.
+The initial aim was solving tasks on my own just for the enjoyment itself (got the invitation, anyway); however, it all turned into a fun opportunity to play around with JUnit test framework.
 All coding job was made in one-shot way, with a deadline and considering possible time-out errors.
 Of course, JUnit tests were implemented in a subsequent stage.
-So, if you came here already knowing what Foobar & JUnit are, skip the following; if not the case, thanks for your visit :raised_hands:.
+So, if you came here already knowing what Foobar & JUnit are, skip the following; if it's not the case, thanks for your visit :raised_hands:.

 ### Foobar challenge

-  Let's use ChatGPT shortcut for the explantion step:
+  Let's use a ChatGPT shortcut for this explantion step:

 > **_Google's Foobar challenge is an invitation-only coding challenge that Google uses to identify and recruit talented programmers_** (being honest, they probably could offer a sort of internship if you're talent enough; not bad at all, anyway :muscle:)